SWFSC/viame-web-noaa-gcp/docs/deployment-split.md

 ### Worker VM

 Next, provision the worker.
-Download the install script to the VM, make it executable, and then run the install script.
+As above, the following command downloads the install script to the VM, makes it executable, and then runs the install script.
 Running this install script may take 10-15 minutes.

 ``` bash
 gcloud compute ssh $INSTANCE_NAME_WORKER --zone=$ZONE \